 Consider whether you want to hedge your bets and fix part of your loan, or you may simply want the freedom of the lowest rate.
 Free offset accounts, the ability to make early repayments at no cost and instant redraw are all additional benefits to keep in mind.

-Once you’ve found the right fit for you, calculate your borrowing power and speak to a lending specialist so you’ll know how much you can spend on a property and what your repayments may be.
+Once you’ve found the right fit for you, calculate your borrowing power and speak to a home loan specialist so you’ll know how much you can spend on a property and what your repayments may be.

 5. Work out your budget (again!)

 Now you’ve got your deposit, look at your household budget again and make sure you have room to accommodate your mortgage repayments.

 It’s said that the right time to buy a home is when you find one you love and can afford.
 To ensure you find something affordable, cast your net wide and shop for properties in areas you haven’t considered before, or focus on finding a property you can manage as an investment.

 As you can see, with a bit of planning, perseverance and patience, getting into the property market is achievable.
 Stick to these tips and you’ll be on that ladder before you know it.

 .The information in this article is of a general nature and does not constitute as advice in relation to any investment or purchase.
 It has been produced without taking into consideration your personal financial circumstances, objectives or needs.
 Prior to making any decision you should conduct your own investigation and analysis of any benefits or costs associated with such.
 You should seek your own independent legal and financial advice.
 Qudos Mutual Limited trading as Qudos Bank ABN 53 087 650 557, AFSL/Australian Credit Licence 238 305.